 Retained margin (Category M)

-Total funding negotiated for the 2014/15 financial year is £2.8b.
+Total funding envelope for the 2018/19 financial year is £2.592b.
 Of this, £800m is to be delivered as retained buying margin i.e. the profit pharmacies can earn on dispensing drugs through cost effective purchasing.

 The £800m retained margin element is a target that the Department of Health and Social Care (DHSC) aim to deliver by adjusting the reimbursement prices of drugs in Category M of the Drug Tariff.
 The delivery of margin to pharmacy is carefully monitored by PSNC and the DHSC.
 For information on the Margins Survey please click here.